 Not to say there aren’t also very valid reasons why a variety of flow rates exist!
 I have used everything from an Ultra Preemie nipple to a Level 4 or Y-cut nipple for my patients and for good reason.

 Some babies have a tongue tie or a high vaulted palate that makes suction difficult and they may need a faster flow.
 Others have low muscle tone or neurologic conditions that cause a poor latch.
-There are times when babies may be on a high calorie or thickened diet and they may not be able to easily get milk out of a slow nipple.
+There are times when babies may be on a higher calorie or thickened diet and they may not be able to easily get milk out of a slow nipple.

 There are many other reasons why a baby may benefit from a faster flow.
 But in all of these cases, the underlying issues also need to be addressed!
 The solution should not be to switch to a fast flow nipple and move on.